OpenEvalProject/evals/manuscripts/elife-55331/v2/manuscript.md

 ![Figure 12.](https://cdn.elifesciences.org/articles/55331/elife-55331-fig12-v2.jpg)

-**Figure 12.:** AR in different states.(A) Model showing three fundamental conformational states that depict the channel function in the GABAAR: a resting state; an open state; and a desensitized state.
+**Figure 12.:** (A) Model showing three fundamental conformational states that depict the channel function in the GABAAR: a resting state; an open state; and a desensitized state.
 Agonist (GABA: ) binding shifts the equilibrium towards high-affinity states (open and desensitized).
 Allopregnanolone (3α5αP: ) allosterically stabilizes the high-affinity states (an open state through the β3–α1 intersubunit and the α1 intrasubunit sites; a desensitized state through the β3 intrasubunit site).
 The width of red arrows indicates relative affinities of 3α5αP for the open or desensitized state of the receptor.
 (B) Same as (A) for epi-allopregnanolone (3β5αP: ).
 3β5αP stabilizes a desensitized state through the β3 and α1 intrasubunit sites.
 (C) Same as (A) for KK148 ( ).
 KK148 allosterically stabilizes a desensitized state through the β3 and α1 intrasubunit sites, and equally stabilizes all three states of the receptor through the β3–α1 intersubunit site.
 The width of orange arrows indicates relative affinities of KK148 for each state of the receptor.
 (D) Same as (A) for KK150 ( ).
 KK150 equally stabilizes all three states of the receptor through the β3 and α1 intrasubunit sites, and the β3–α1 intersubunit site.

 The site-specific model of NS action (Figure 12) has significant implications for the synaptic mechanisms of PAM-NS action.
 At a synapse, GABAARs are transiently exposed to high (mM) concentrations of GABA leading to a channel Popen approaching one (Farrant and Nusser, 2005; Feng and Forman, 2018).
 GABA is quickly cleared from the synapse leading to rapid deactivation with minimal desensitization (Jones and Westbrook, 1995; Overstreet et al., 2000).
 In the presence of a PAM-NS, deactivation is slowed, resulting in a prolongation of the IPSC and increased inhibitory current (Harrison et al., 1987a; Zhu and Vicini, 1997; Harrison et al., 1987b; Chakrabarti et al., 2016).
 This effect is largely attributable to stabilization of the open state, presumably by binding to the intersubunit and α1 intrasubunit binding sites.
 A second effect has been observed in which the PAM-NS 3α5αP (Haage and Johansson, 1999) and 3α5α-THDOC (Zhu and Vicini, 1997) prolong the slow component of GABAAR desensitization and slow recovery from desensitization.
 This results in increased late channel openings (Zhu and Vicini, 1997; Jones and Westbrook, 1995) and IPSC prolongation (Harrison et al., 1987b; Chakrabarti et al., 2016).
 When the frequency of synaptic firing is rapid, the desensitizing effect of NS may also contribute to frequency-dependent reduction in IPSC amplitude (Zhu and Vicini, 1997; Jones and Westbrook, 1996).
 The desensitizing effect of 3α5αP is predominantly mediated by binding at the β3 intrasubunit site.
 The balance between stabilization of the open and desensitized channels should be determined by the relative occupancies for the intersubunit site of the active receptor and the β3 intrasubunit site of the desensitized receptor.
 Computational docking of 3α5αP to these sites indicates modest differences in affinity between the sites with a rank order affinity of: intersubunit > α1 intrasubunit > β3 intrasubunit sites (Figure 11—source data 1; Chen et al., 2019).
 Mutational analysis of the effects of NS on enhancement of [3H]muscimol binding also indicates that 3α5αP has a lower affinity to the β3 intrasubunit site (Figure 6B, Table 1).
 Thus ,binding to the β3 intrasubunit site may serve as a negative feedback mechanism preventing excessive PAM-NS effects on synaptic currents.